ruc-practical-ai-fall-2025/fall-2025-final-project/README.md

-# fall-2025-final-project
+# RUC Practical AI - Final Project: (Your Project Title)

-Final project for the Fall 2025 semester!
+Enter markdown for your README here.